Ordination of women: Mariavites

-Inspired by a mystically inclined nun, Feliksa Kozłowska, the Mariavite movement originally began as a response to the perceived corruption of the Roman Catholic Church in the Russian Partition of 19th century Poland.
+Inspired by a mystically inclined nun, Feliksa Kozłowska, the Mariavite movement originally began as a response to the perceived corruption of the Catholic Church in the Russian Partition of 19th century Poland.
 The Mariavites, so named for their devotion to the Virgin Mary, attracted numerous parishes across Mazovia and the region around Łódź and at their height numbered some 300,000 people.
 Fearing a schism, the established church authorities asked for intervention from the Vatican.
 The Mariavites were eventually excommunicated by Papal Bull in 1905 and 1906.
 Their clergy, cut loose from the Catholic Church, found sanctuary with the Old Catholic Church and in 1909 the first Mariavite bishop, Michael Kowalski, was consecrated in Utrecht.
 Twenty years later, the now constituted Mariavite Church was riven by policy differences and a leadership struggle.
 Nevertheless, Archbishop Kowalski ordained the first 12 nuns as priests in 1929.
 He also introduced priestly marriage.
 The split in the church took effect, in part, over the place of the feminine in theology and the role of women in the life of the church.
 By 1935, Kowalski had introduced a "universal priesthood" that extended the priestly office to selected members of the laity.
 The two Mariavite churches survive to this day.
 The successors of Kowalski, who are known as the Catholic Mariavite Church and are based in the town of Felicjanów in the Płock region of Poland, are headed by a bishop who is a woman, although their numbers are dwarfed by the adherents of the more conventionally patriarchal Mariavites of Płock.